-The Board of Health was first notified of a confirmed case of COVID-19 in Brimfield on March 31st and as of April 16th, < 5 positive cases have been reported in town.
+The Board of Health was first notified of a confirmed case of COVID-19 in Brimfield on March 31st and as of September 14th, 10 positive cases and 5 active cases have been reported in town.

 There is evidence of community spread of COVID-19 in Massachusetts so it is incredibly important that all residents adhere to the following to protect themselves and our community:

-Follow the Department of Public Health’s “Stay at Home” advisory
+Follow the Department of Public Health’s "Safer at Home" advisory

 Practice social distancing (keeping a distance of six feet from others) and avoiding gathering of 10 or more people